HuangZhenYe97/Predictive-coding/README.md

 # Predictive-coding
-This repository contain the code about the predictive coding program (including the practice code done by myself)
+This repository contain the code about the predictive coding program